microsoft/AzureTrailblazerAcademy/month2/labs/lab_adf/README.md

 ### Task-1: Create Azure Data Factory Service

-- type 'Data factories' in the search bar
+- Type 'Data factories' in the search bar.
-- select 'Data factories' and select 'add' to create the service
+- Select 'Data factories' and select 'add' to create a new service

 - Provide the following info:
 - Name: 'ata-adf-lab-\<yourname\>'